lawrie-sm/scrieve/README.md

 # [Scrieve](https://scrieve.link)

-Scrieve is a simple URL shortener.
-Built with Go and SQLite.
+Scrieve is a URL shortener built with Go and SQLite.